KaneCheshire/ShowTime/README.md

 ### Can I have a different colour tap per-screen rather than per-app?
 This is possible, you'd just need to set the colour in `viewDidLoad` or `viewDidAppear(_:)` in the screens you want to change the colour of the taps on.
 It adds a small layer of complexity, but certainly possible.

+## Author

+Kane Cheshire, @KaneCheshire

+## License

+ShowTime is available under the MIT license.
+See the LICENSE file for more info.